-- Review and/or lab-exercise-related clicker questions and graded lab exercises will be given during most lab sessions. - If you miss a lab session, typically its clicker questions and graded lab exercise cannot be made up later (except for extenuating circumstances please let me know!).
-However, the two lowest lab exercise grades will be dropped from the lab exercise portion of your semester grade. - You will typically be pair programming for lab exercises -- in pair programming, two programmers work on and view the same file at the same time, one typing and the other saying what to type, and also discussing along the way. - Both are actively involved in the programming process together. - This software engineering practice can result in programs with fewer errors, amongst other potential benefits. - While learning new programming concepts and syntax, this practice can also give you more chances to discuss course concepts with other students, (along with the practical benefit of reducing the total number of questions the instructor has to try to answer during lab sessions, hopefully also reducing your wait time for those answers). - Note: if, for example, there is an odd number of students at a particular lab, or there are technical difficulties, we'll also sometimes have trios -- in that case, all three are still working on and viewing the same file at the same time, one programmer types, and the other two alternate saying what to type, and of course all are still also discussing along the way. - It is not acceptable to simply sit back during a lab exercise and have your partner do all the typing and saying what to type and discussing -- you are expected to actively participate in your pair. - Please let me know of any issues that come up related to pair programming, so we can work together to come up with means for dealing with them. - Once you have completed a lab session's lab exercise, made sure that both of you have a copy of its files, and submitted your copy of those files, it is acceptable to leave the lab session. - After completing and submitting the lab exercise, it is also fine to use the remaining lab time to work on the current course homework assignment, to practice course concepts, and/or to ask questions about course-related topics. - However, note that questions from those still working on the lab exercise will be prioritized!
+- (...unless you have contacted me by e-mail regarding extenuating circumstance and have received permission to complete a particular week's lab exercise individually and/or elsewhere.) - If you miss a lab session, typically its clicker questions and graded lab exercise cannot be made up later (except for extenuating circumstances please let me know!).
+However, the two lowest lab exercise grades will be dropped from the lab exercise portion of your semester grade. - You will typically be pair programming for lab exercises -- in pair programming, two programmers work on and view the same file at the same time, one typing and the other saying what to type, both looking at the same screen, and both also discussing along the way. - Both are actively involved in the programming process together. - This software engineering practice can result in programs with fewer errors, amongst other potential benefits. - While learning new programming concepts and syntax, this practice can also give you more chances to discuss course concepts with other students. - (It also has a practical benefit of reducing the total number of questions the instructor has to try to answer during lab sessions, potentially also reducing your wait time for those answers.) - Note: if, for example, there is an odd number of students at a particular lab, or there are technical difficulties, we'll also sometimes have trios -- in that case, all three are still working on and viewing the same file at the same time, one programmer typing, and the other two alternate saying what to type, and of course all are still also discussing along the way. - It is not acceptable to simply sit back during a lab exercise and have your partner do all the typing and saying what to type and discussing -- you are expected to actively participate in your pair. - Likewise, it is not acceptable to work on the lab exercise individually before starting to work in a pair. - Please let me know of any issues that come up related to pair programming, so we can work together to come up with means for dealing with them. - Once you have completed a lab session's lab exercise, made sure that both of you have a copy of its files, and submitted your copy of those files, it is acceptable to leave the lab session. - After completing and submitting the lab exercise, it is also fine to use the remaining lab time to work on the current course homework assignment, to practice course concepts, and/or to ask questions about course-related topics. - However, note that questions from those still working on the lab exercise will be prioritized!